MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 ### Using the private key to access services

-That onion address under your `Onion Service Routing` you set when you read [the official documentation for OPNSense, os-tor,](https://docs.opnsense.org/manual/how-tos/tor.html) will only let someone with the private key access it.
+The onion address you can find under `Services > Tor > Information` and that's how you can access the `Onion Service Routing` you set when you read [the official documentation for OPNSense, os-tor,](https://docs.opnsense.org/manual/how-tos/tor.html), again that address will only let someone with the private key access it.

 There is no username you need to enter.
 That's mainly for organizational purposes.
 Just enter the private key when prompted and you should see the onion service.